 DeVos, Defiant At CPAC, Walks A Fine Line On Transgender Rights

-President Trump's Education Secretary Betsy DeVos struck a defiant tone in brief remarks before conservative activists at a political conference outside Washington, D.C.
+President Trump's education secretary, Betsy DeVos, struck a defiant tone in brief remarks before conservative activists at a political conference outside Washington, D.C., on Thursday.
 But she held back on the administration's rescinding of Obama administration guidance to schools on transgender rights.

-"This issue was a very huge example of Obama administration overreach, one-size-fits-all approach to issues best solved at personal and local level," DeVos told the audience at the Conservative Political Action Conference, known as CPAC, after brief remarks.
+"This issue was a very huge example of Obama administration overreach, one-size-fits-all approach to issues best solved at personal and local level," DeVos told the audience at the Conservative Political Action Conference, known as CPAC.

 DeVos added that she and the Trump administration have "made clear, it's our job to protect students and teachers' flexibility and protect and preserve personal freedoms."